hdescobarh/hdescobarh/README.md

 # Currently

-- Learning Web application development as part of the ['Misión TIC 2022'](https://www.misiontic2022.gov.co/portal/) programm tripulation
+- Learning Web application development as part of the ['Misión TIC 2022'](https://www.misiontic2022.gov.co/portal/)
 - Taking a graduate course on bioinformatics

 <!--